Roulette Etiquette Online and Offline

 As with most casino games, Canadian roulette players are expected to behave in a certain way.
 Roulette etiquette isn't just some silly formality, but rather a way for the casino to help prevent cheating and fraud, and make sure everything runs smoothly without interruption.

-But don't worry, there are are only a few basics you need to learn if you're looking to play roulette in a Canuck casino.
+But don't worry, there are only a few basics you need to learn if you're looking to play roulette in a Canadian casino.
 And when all else fails, a little common sense and common courtesy will get you far.

 Proper Roulette Betting Procedure